lahvak/canvas_scripts/README.md

 # canvas_scripts

+Note that there is now a [Python Canvas API library](https://github.com/ucfopen/canvasapi) created by the University of Central Florida that is much more complete, much better documented ans in general much better than this.
+I recommend you use their library for new projects.

+I will probably end up converting my [utility scripts](https://github.com/lahvak/canvas_utils) to use their library eventually.

+---

 Some python scripts for the Canvas learning management system

 The Canvas course management system by Instructure has a RESTful API that allows